 4. Terms and conditions

-The University’s published terms and conditions apply to all applicants for undergraduate and postgraduate study.
+4.1 The University’s published terms and conditions apply to all applicants for undergraduate and postgraduate study.
 All applicants are referred to the University’s Terms and Conditions in their offer letter, to which all students must agree, when accepting the offer of a place to study at QMU.
-Terms and Conditions can be found on our website.
+Terms and Conditions can be found on our website here.

 5. Roles and responsibilities

 5.1 The Admissions Policy is approved by the Student Experience Committee and any changes or updates will be approved by that committee.
 A full review of the policy in its entirety is undertaken every 5 years.
-The Heads of Admissions and Recruitment are responsible for the operation of the policy and for its regular monitoring and review.
+The Head of Admissions is responsible for the operation of the policy and for its regular monitoring and review.
 The policy will be checked annually to ensure accuracy and to reflect any changes.

 5.2 This policy is underpinned by several other University policies which are available on our website: